DrChainsaw/ONNXNaiveNASflux.jl/README.md

 Pkg.add(url="https://github.com/DrChainsaw/ONNXNaiveNASflux.jl")
 ```

-Exporting is done using the `onnx` function which accepts a filename `String` or an `IO` as first argument:
+Exporting is done using the `save` function which accepts a filename `String` or an `IO` as first argument:

 ```julia
 # Save model as model.onnx where inputshapes are tuples with sizes of input.